Queuni/Match3-Core/README.md

 - Adjust the queue size to prevent drops under burst traffic

 - Correct the docstring to match the actual behavior of the function

+- Handle timeout gracefully and return a clear error to the caller